 The fact is, wings are relatively small and usually cooked with high heat and if left on a little too long, they can dry out very quickly.
 So, by wet brining the chicken wings, you are adding a little safety net to keep the wings moist.

 If you don’t have time for a full wet brine, leaving your wings in the fridge for a few hours as we do in our smoked buffalo wings recipe is a good alternative.

 Can you use a dry brine on wings instead?

 You can use a dry brine in most applications that you can use a wet brine.
 Just one thing to remember when dry bringing wings, leave them too long and they take on a cured feel and taste.

-They are such a small pieces of meat, so a couple of hours is more than enough to get some of that natural (MSG) type of flavoring into the wings and it will also draw out moisture from the skin, this helps create a crispier wing.
+They are such small pieces of meat, so a couple of hours is more than enough to get some of that natural (MSG) type of flavoring into the wings, and it will also draw out moisture from the skin, which helps create a crispier wing.

 Once you have removed your chicken from the wet brine and dried the wings with some paper towels, you can place them back in the fridge overnight on a wire resting rack uncovered and the skin will dry out naturally, with no chance of becoming overly salty.

 To prep the wings for the brine you just need to make sure they are clean.
 That means to check them for any feathers that may have been missed in the butchering process or any joint bones that are loose and dangling, you can trim these off with a sharp knife or some kitchen scissors.

 Next is a more personal preference, do you like whole wings, do you like the V wings with the tips removed, the drummies or flats?